Blendify/blender-manual/trunk/blender_docs/manual/editors/uv_image/uv_editing/unwrapping.rst

 In the 3D View, select :menuselection:`Mesh --> UV Unwrap --> Unwrap` or
 :kbd:`U` and select Unwrap.

-You can also do this from the UV/Image Editor window with command :menuselection:`UVs --> Unwrap` or :kbd:`E`.
+You can also do this from the UV/Image Editor with :menuselection:`UVs --> Unwrap` or :kbd:`E`.
 This method will unwrap all of the faces and reset previous work.
-The UVs menu will appear in the UV/Image Editor window after unwrapping has been performed once.
+The UVs menu will appear in the UV/Image Editor after unwrapping has been performed once.

 This tool unwraps the faces of the object to provide the "best fit" scenario based on how the faces are connected and will fit within the image,